ysfhtxn/Composite-Hedges-Nanopores/README.md

 This will create a Python virtual environment in the `Composite-Hedges-Nanopores` folder.
 The installation should take less than **10 minutes** on a typical desktop pc, but maybe can take longer if an older pip version is used.

 > [!NOTE]
 > You need to ensure the `MUSCLE` is downloaded and is set into the system PATH.
->
 > Furthermore, you should change the MUSCLE execution file name to `muscle` which the code call this name to run MUSCLE.
->
-> The detail of `MUSCLE` is in [MUSCLE](https://github.com/ysfhtxn/Composite-Hedges-Nanopores?tab=readme-ov-file#muscle) section
+> The detail of `MUSCLE` is in [MUSCLE](https://github.com/ysfhtxn/Composite-Hedges-Nanopores?tab=readme-ov-file#muscle) section.
 ---

 ## Usage